LeetLLM

 Multimodality

 Moderate text, images, video, and audio simultaneously.
 Users interact across multiple formats, and malicious actors often hide violations in cross-media contexts (for example, placing hateful text over a benign image).
+On e-commerce platforms, this includes counterfeit product photos, misleading unboxing videos, and abusive audio in customer support calls.

 Due Process